PSDTools/app/README.md

-For help getting started with Flutter development, view the [online documentation][flutter_docs], which offers tutorials, samples, guidance on mobile development, and a full API reference.
+For help getting started with Flutter development, view the [online documentation][flutter_docs], which offers tutorials, samples, gUidance on mobile development, and a full API reference.

 ### Flavors